benwilcock/spring-cloud-gateway-demo/docs/runtime-discovery-and-service-hiding.md

 * [Docker Desktop][1] – Docker will provide our pseudo-production environment.
 We'll use it to hide our services in a private network.

 * [Cloud Native Buildpacks][2] – We'll use Cloud Native Buildpacks to build Docker container images for us.
 Buildpacks embody several DevOps best practices, including hardened open-source operating systems and free to use OpenJDK distributions.

+* About 10-15 minutes, depending on the speed of your internet etc.

 ## Let’s Get Started...